 Other woman tells her side of story

-According to an unsealed Weld County arrest affidavit, investigators say they discovered Watts was “actively involved” in an affair.
-According to the documents released this week, Nichol Kessinger told the FBI that she had developed an intimate relationship with Watts.
+According to an unsealed Weld County arrest affidavit, investigators say they discovered Watts was “actively involved” in an affair with a co-worker.

 In a report analyzing the phone records of Kessinger and Chris Watts, police said the two had dates while his wife was in North Carolina, including to the Great Sand Dunes National Park & Preserve in southern Colorado, and a museum in Boulder.

-Kessinger, 30, told The Denver Post she met him while working for the environmental department of a petroleum contractor.
+It’s not clear if that was Nichol Kessinger, 30, who told The Denver Post she met him while working for the environmental department of a petroleum contractor.

 “We had just met,” Kessinger told the newspaper.
 “I barely knew him.”